 Mike has been a long term member of the Queen Charlotte and Waikawa Boating Clubs and has been executive committee member of both.

 Mike likes to keep active which in the past has involved playing squash, racing Paper Tigers, Lasers and keelers and more recently cycling.
 He competes regularly in cycling events such as The Rainbow Rage, Grape Ride and the Queen Charlotte Classic.

 — Call Mike on 0274 466 931

-Brent was born in Dunedin and admits to being 54 years old!
+Brent was born in Dunedin and admits to being over 60 years old!
 He has had a long interest in boating, starting with water skiing on the southern lakes at an early age.

 Brent trained and qualified as an electrician and spent over 11 years in that trade before several years working in the electronic security field.
 Since joining Vining Shipbrokers in 1991 Brent has successfully sold yachts and launches throughout New Zealand.

 Brent has owned and sailed yachts for over 35 years and has been involved with club racing and cruising around Banks Peninsula and the Marlborough Sounds.
 He served on the Committee of the Banks Peninsula Cruising Club (now part of Naval Point Club) in Lyttelton.
 He also has served as Rear Commodore Sailing with the Waikawa Boating Club which involved running the sailing calendar and arranging sponsorship from numerous local businesses.

 Brent's most memorable cruise was sailing an H28 from his then home port of Lyttelton to Stewart Island and exploring all the rivers and inlets on the eastern side of the island before sailing back to Lyttelton.